-Taliban arrest Canadian aid worker amid widening crackdown on activists and foreigners
+Taliban arrests Canadian aid worker amid widening crackdown on activists and foreigners

 Going public with his sister’s ordeal is his family’s last resort, he said, after weeks of speaking directly to the minister and other senior figures and not making any progress.

 A Kabul-based diplomat with direct knowledge of ongoing negotiations said the lack of formal communication between different arms of the Taliban often makes its difficult to gather information when anyone is arrested.
-Most arrests occur without formal charges, and some people have been held for days before the relevant diplomatic missions or even the Taliban’s own Ministry of Foreign Affairs was notified, he said, speaking on the condition of anonymity because he was not authorized to discuss the matter with the press.
+Most arrests occur without formal charges, and some people have been held for days before the relevant diplomatic missions or even the Taliban’s own Ministry of Foreign Affairs was notified, he said, speaking on the condition of anonymity because he was not authorized to discuss the matter with the media.

-The Taliban has not publicly requested an exchange or swap for the foreigners held, but two of the countries involved conducted separate diplomatic visits to Kabul in an effort to secure their release, a second Taliban intelligence official said.
+The Taliban has not publicly requested an exchange for the detained foreigners, but two of the countries involved conducted separate diplomatic visits to Kabul in an effort to secure their release, a second Taliban intelligence official said.
 Both visits were unsuccessful.

 Afghan journalists, activists, professors and political analysts have come under increased pressure in recent months.
-Some 20 Afghan female activists remain in prison despite repeated international pressure for their release.
+Some 20 female Afghan activists remain in prison despite repeated international pressure for their release.

 One of the few vocal critics of the Taliban remaining in Afghanistan, Sayed Baqir Mohsini, a university professor, went missing for two days over the weekend after accusing the Taliban of censorship on Facebook.

 “The Taliban want us to censor us,” Amani said.
-“After that we only have two choices: stop appearing on television or start speaking in support of the Taliban.”
+“After that, we only have two choices: stop appearing on television or start speaking in support of the Taliban.”

-Mohsini posted on Facebook late Sunday that he was safely back with his family, but the once-outspoken professor didn’t immediately respond to requests for an interview.
+Mohsini posted on Facebook late Sunday that he was safely back with his family, but the once outspoken professor didn’t immediately respond to requests for an interview.

 Despite an initial demonstration of limited tolerance, many Afghans and the international community fear the recent crackdowns signal that the group intends to rule the relatively liberal, urban areas with the same harsh tactics it employed over the past two decades to control large swaths of rural Afghanistan.

-“It’s natural that if you go somewhere new, you need time to get to know the people,” Shakir Nasir, a senior Taliban police commander, said of the Taliban’s takeover of Kabul and other Afghan cities.
+“It’s natural that if you go somewhere new, you need time to get to know the people,” Shakir Nasir, a senior Taliban police commander, said of the group’s takeover of Kabul and other Afghan cities.

-“But over time we have recognized who is good and who is bad,” he said, referring to the increase in arrests in recent months and the launch of massive house-to-house search operations that have sparked pockets of anger and resentment.
+“But over time, we have recognized who is good and who is bad,” he said, referring to the increase in arrests in recent months and the launch of massive house-to-house search operations that have sparked pockets of anger and resentment.

 “We made lots of promises to our people and worked to increase trust,” he said.
 “But some people took advantage of our good behavior.”